FDA approved for more than 25 years

 If you’re starting to lose your hair and want to stop it from getting worse, your healthcare provider may suggest using Propecia® — either on its own or with a topical treatment like minoxidil.
 What is Propecia, though?

-Propecia is a research-backed, FDA-approved prescription hair loss treatment.
+Propecia is a research-backed, FDA-approved prescription hair loss treatment you take orally.
 It contains the active ingredient finasteride and works by stopping testosterone from converting into the hormone dihydrotestosterone (DHT), which causes hair loss or a receding hairline in men.

-Numerous studies show that the medication can slow down, stop and even reverse the effects of male pattern baldness.
+Numerous studies show that Propecia can slow down, stop, and even reverse the effects of male pattern baldness.

 Read on to learn more about Propecia for men, including how it works as a treatment for pattern hair loss.
-You’ll also find answers to questions about generic Propecia, a rundown of common side effects, how to access the medication, how to use it and more.
+You’ll also find answers to questions about generic Propecia, a rundown of common side effects, and tips on how to access the medication and how to use it.

 Propecia is a prescription medication that treats androgenetic alopecia (the clinical term for male pattern baldness).
+Its active ingredient is finasteride.
 Currently, Propecia is only available in tablet form.
-Each tablet contains 1 milligram (mg) of finasteride.

 What is Propecia used for?
-The FDA (U.S. Food and Drug Administration) approved Propecia in 1997.
+The U.S. Food and Drug Administration (FDA) approved Propecia for hair loss in 1997.
 Before that, healthcare providers prescribed the active ingredient finasteride to treat benign prostatic hyperplasia (BPH or enlarged prostate).

 A happy side effect?
 The medication also helped with androgenetic hair loss (aka male pattern hair loss or baldness).
 So now finasteride is used for this purpose as well.